-- a) A person who has been injured at a Circuit is, insofar as they may be able, responsible for ensuring that the incident and their resultant injury is reported in the required manner. - b) If the Driver as a result of the injuries sustained is unable to submit such injury report, it shall become the responsibility of their next of kin to do so. - Any injury which occurs at a Circuit during a Meeting must be reported to the Stewards (i) and the First Aid personnel. - (ii) Details of any incident resulting in injury must be entered in the Circuit's Log Book. - (iii) Any injury which occurs at a Circuit, outside of a Meeting (e.g.: Practice Day) must be reported to the Club Secretary.
-The person who has been injured should also seek medical advice
+- A person who has been injured at a Circuit is, insofar as they may be able, responsible for (i) ensuring that the incident and their resultant injury is reported in the required manner. - If the injured person, as a result of the injuries sustained is unable to submit such injury report, it shall become the responsibility of their next of kin/Participant's Licence Holder to do so - Any injury which occurs at a Circuit during an Event must be reported to the Stewards and (iii) the First Aid Personnel. - (iv) Details of any incident resulting in a Significant Injury must be entered in the Stewards report. - (v) All significant injuries must be noted in KOMP AND reported to KA or the SKA the issued the Organising Permit. - a.
+If the injury occurred at a National level Event, it must be reported directly to KA by the injured person or their next of kin/Participant's Licence Holder, or - b.
+If the injury occurred at a State level Event, it must be reported to KA by the SKA that issued the Organising Permit for the Event.